Research

 Tissue Folding

 Across this work, the goal is to move beyond descriptive accounts of folding toward predictive physical principles.
-Studies on mechanosensitive feedback, tissue flow inference, wing-disc eversion, and the mechanical consequences of cell division all point to the same general picture: folds and large deformations are collective phenomena that arise from distributed stresses rather than isolated local triggers.1,5,14 A key objective is to identify which combinations of forces, material properties, and feedback rules make a tissue robustly fold in the right place and at the right time.
+Studies on wing-disc eversion and on the role of the apical extracellular matrix in guiding fold morphogenesis point to the same general picture: folds and large deformations are collective phenomena that arise from distributed stresses, material constraints, and coordinated tissue remodeling rather than isolated local triggers.5,P2 A key objective is to identify which combinations of forces, material properties, and feedback rules make a tissue robustly fold in the right place and at the right time.

 - J. F. Fuhrmann, A. Krishna, J. Paijmans, C. Duclut, G. Cwikla, S. Eaton, M. Popović, F. Jülicher, C. D. Modes, and N. A. Dye.
 Active shape programming drives Drosophila wing disc eversion, Science Advances, 10(32) (2024).